 Another investment called a CD pays a flat interest rate for the term of the CD.
 In addition to these guaranteed-income options, you might pursue money market funds, stocks, bonds, and investment properties.
 Income-producing assets can help your settlement fund to grow.

-Pay Off Debts
+6. Pay Off Debts

 You can use your settlement to get additional education.
 You might pursue an education that allows you to train for a new career.
 You might be able to increase your income and find a new profession that you enjoy.

-Create Your Will and Trust
+9. Create Your Will and Trust

 When you receive an injury settlement, you need a will and trust.
-A will and trust can make sure that your interests are represented, and your family is protected.
+A will and trust can make sure that your interests are represented and your family is protected.
 There may be advantages to using a trust, and your attorney can help you understand the best options.

-Consider Working With a Financial Professional
+10. Consider Working With a Financial Professional.